 Law & Order: Criminal Intent: One villain was a con artist who had a mark's son murdered just to advance his scheme to defraud her.
 However, he did deeply care for one other person besides himself: his partner.
 Goren ended up exploiting his desperation not to hurt her to force a confession:

 Eames: True love.
 Probably his only redeeming trait.

-Terra Nova: From Boelyn's point of view prior to Lucas Taylor taking over Terra Nova, Commander Taylor fits this trope.
+Terra Nova: From Boelyn's point of view prior to Lucas Taylor taking over Terra Nova, Nathaniel Taylor fits this trope:

 Boelyn: Taylor's a complete bastard, and then some...but he loves his son.
 He'd sooner slit his own throat than hurt Lucas.

 True Blood: No matter how vile, depraved and generally awful any given entity (supernatural or mortal) may be, they tend to have at least one person whom they truly, deeply love.
 Even the likes of Russell Edgington had his beloved Talbot.